martijn788/vue-cli-plugin-init-project/README.md

 vue-cli-plugin-init-project
 # install
-- add the following json to your'e ~/.vuerc file
+- add the following json to your'e ~/.vuerc file as a preset
 ```json
 "lauraWert": {
   "useConfigFiles": true,